PortBench

 Evaluation framework.
 Static QA layer (Top): seven task templates generated automatically from historical data.
 Dynamic five-stage pipeline (Bottom): executed sequentially at every rebalance date under three investor profiles and three stress regimes.

-The sections below let you interactively explore each layer of the PortBench framework.
+The sections below let you interactively explore each layer of the PortBench.
 Start with the raw Market Base Dataset, then dive into the two evaluation layers that run on top of it.

 Market Base Dataset